b7w/bviewer/docs/releases/notes.rst

 .. index:: Release notes

 | **v1.0.3 dev**
 | Improve profile site, fix some bugs.
+Remove link from preview to separate image view.

 * Fix bug when new image allowed to add to not user gallery
 * Simplified admin and profile code